john-doherty/express-seo-robots/README.md

 });
 ```

-Requests to `/robots.txt` will now return:
+Based on the setup above, a requests to `/robots.txt` will now return:

 ```
 User-agent: *